gopl-zh/gopl-zh.github.com/errata.md

 **p.52, ¶2:** for "an synonym", read "a synonym", twice.

+**p.52, ¶9:** for "The integer arithmetic operators", read "The arithmetic operators".
+(Thanks to Yoshiki Shibata, 2015-12-20.)

 **p.68:** the table of UTF-8 encodings is missing a bit from each first byte.
 The corrected table is shown below.
 (Thanks to Akshay Kumar, 2015-11-02.)